choria-io/puppet-mcollective/README.md

 This will result in both the main `server.cfg` and `client.cfg` having these settings.

-Likewise client specific settings can be set with `mcollective::client_config` and `mcollective::server_config`.
+Likewise client or server specific settings can be set with `mcollective::client_config` and `mcollective::server_config`.

 To enable a specific node to be a MCollective client you have to set `mcollective::client` to `true` via hiera